-The power plant was constructed on a build-operate-transfer (BOT) basis and comprises two generating units of 620MW gross capacity each.
+Constructed on a build-operate-transfer (BOT) basis, the power plant comprises two generating units of 620MW gross capacity each.

-The project is expected to generate up to 7.6 billion kilowatt hours of electricity annually, which will be used to power more than two million Vietnamese households.
-It also created approximately 6,000 construction and 200 operational jobs.
+The project created approximately 6,000 construction and 200 operational jobs.
+It generates up to 7.6 billion kilowatt hours of electricity annually, which is enough to power more than two million Vietnamese households.

 The Mong Duong-2 power plant was constructed on a 297ha site in the Mong Duong Power Centre, approximately 200km east of Hanoi, and is located alongside the Mong Duong 1 project.

-The site was selected for its proximity to coal mines, availability of transportation infrastructure and cooling water, as well as easy connection to the national grid.
-Both plants are expected to share common facilities, including the fuel-oil and limestone jetties, as well as cooling water inlet and outlet channels.
+The site was selected for its proximity to coal mines, the availability of transportation infrastructure and cooling water, as well as easy connection to the national grid.
+Both plants share common facilities, including the fuel-oil and limestone jetties, as well as cooling water inlet and outlet channels.

-Mong Duong-2 is equipped with two 600MW power boilers, the first boilers to be produced domestically in Vietnam, and will use pulverised coal (PC) technology, which will involve the pulverisation of coal at a highly fine degree to spray into the furnace.
-A flue-gas desulfuriser (FGD) will be installed for this operation.
+Mong Duong-2 is equipped with two 600MW power boilers, the first boilers to be produced domestically in Vietnam.
+It uses pulverised coal (PC) technology, which involves the pulverisation of coal to a highly fine degree, which is then sprayed into the furnace.
+A flue-gas desulfuriser (FGD) was installed for this operation.